🚨 Active Accidents in DFW — Get Free Report Monitoring

 Many rear-end crash injuries don't show symptoms for 24-72 hours.
 Always get checked by a doctor even if you feel fine at the scene.

-However, the lead driver can share fault if they:
+Situations where the lead driver might share fault include:

 What to Do After a Rear-End Crash